mbchang/panel_simulation/README.md

-# panel_simulation
+# Panel Simulations
-A simulated panel discussion of the AI SF Summit https://aisf.co/
+Generate a fake panel discussion about any topic for the AI SF Summit https://aisf.co/.

 ## About